42nd Military Police Brigade: Iraq War

 In late June 2004, the 1st Military Police Brigade (Provisional) based at Joint Base Lewis-McChord, Washington, received word that it would be reflagged as the 42nd Military Police Brigade.
 On 15 October 2004 the provisional brigade was deactivated and the 42d Military Police Brigade was activated as the I Corps Military Police Brigade.
 The next day, the brigade received its own shoulder sleeve insignia.
 Responsibilities of the Brigade at Joint Base Lewis-McChord include the direction of inter-service corrections operations at the Northwestern Joint Regional Corrections Facility, as well as emergency services and force protection operations for the Joint Base Lewis-McChord area.
 The unit received word from the Department of the Army that it would deploy to Iraq less than thirty days after activation.

 The 42nd Military Police Brigade deployed to Baghdad, Iraq from November 2004 to November 2005 in support of Operation Iraqi Freedom, relieving the 89th Military Police Brigade which had previously been assigned there.
-The brigade operated out of Forward Operating Base Volunteer during its tour.
+The brigade operated out of Victory Base Complex during its tour.
 During this tour, subordinate units of the brigade were responsible for training cadets of the Baghdad civilian Police department.
 This training included law training, human rights education, first aid, and weapons training on Glock-19s and AK-47s.
 They also had a counter-terrorism class for Iraqi officers.
 During the assignment, the brigade suffered several casualties, including multiple soldiers killed by improvised explosive devices, and another Soldier killed in a rocket-propelled grenade attack.
 Their organizational operation during the deployment received praise, and was the basis for the organization of subsequent Military Police brigades that deployed.
 After its return from Iraq, the Brigade's operations were assumed by the 49th Military Police Brigade.
 The brigade received another Meritorious Unit Commendation for its work during the deployment.